gautam-sharma1/redis-grpc-client/README.md

 ---

-# RedisLightning 🔥
+# Redis gRPC ⚡️

 by Gautam Sharma https://gsharma.dev

-RedisLightning 🔥 is a client library that emulates Redis-like features by leveraging gRPC communication.
+Redis gRPC ⚡️ is a client library that emulates Redis-like features by leveraging gRPC communication.
 It provides a lightweight and efficient way to interact with a Redis-like server implemented using gRPC, offering developers a fast and seamless experience.

 ## Features